 The Effect of a Chimney Fire on Your Chimney

-When a chimney fire occurs in a masonry chimney – whether the flue is an older, unlined type or tile lined to meet current safety codes – the high temperatures at which they burn (around 2000°F) can “melt mortar, crack tiles, cause liners to collapse and damage the outer masonry material”.
-Most often, thermal shock occurs and tiles crack and mortar is displaced, which provides a pathway for flames to reach the combustible wood frame of the house.
-This event is extremely dangerous, call 911 immediately.
+When a chimney fire occurs in a masonry chimney, whether the flue is an older, unlined type or a modern, tile-lined chimney that meets current safety codes, the high temperatures (around 2000°F) can melt mortar, crack tiles, cause liners to collapse, and damage the outer masonry material.
+Most often, thermal shock occurs, tiles crack, and mortar is displaced, which provides a pathway for flames to reach the combustible wood frame of the house.
+This event is extremely dangerous.

-To be installed in most jurisdictions in the United States, factory built, metal chimneys that are designed to vent wood burning stoves or prefabricated metal fireplaces must pass special tests.
-Most tests require the chimney to withstand flue temperatures up to 2100°F – without sustaining damage.
+Factory built metal chimneys that are designed to vent wood burning stoves or prefabricated metal fireplaces must pass special tests.
+Most tests require the chimney to withstand flue temperatures of up to 2100°F without sustaining damage.
 Under chimney fire conditions, damage to these systems still may occur.
-When prefabricated, factory-built metal chimneys are damaged by a chimney fire, they should no longer be used and must be replaced.
+When prefabricated, factory built metal chimneys are damaged by a chimney fire, they must be replaced.

 Nine Signs that You’ve Had a Chimney Fire